shamlimatrena/CSE440--Sentiment-Analysis-Using-Classical-Machine-Learning-Algorithms/README.md

 ## Work-flow

 - There will be a dataset containting bangla text
-- We will run ML model on the dataset to determine or do sentiment analysiss
+- We will run different classical ML model on the dataset to determine or do sentiment analysiss